Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In math, we call these quadratic equations, which makes it so we never have to use two loops inside each other (in math we express a one-dimensional sum as a sigma summation).
-In math, we show the two loops that create the quadratic as two sigma with the second inside the first.
+In math, we call these quadratic equations, which means we never have to use two loops inside each other to add such values together.
+We show the two loops that create the quadratic as two sigma with the second inside the first.
 Quadratics are good at producing curves and showing an object's path when you throw it as it is pulled toward the earth.

 <br /><br />

 At 2x2, we have two squares stacked on top of each other when we multiply by 2 again, making 2x2x2, and at 3x3x3, we have 3 squares stacked on top of each other.
-This adds a new square as we add two lines that make our square using two loops.
-Adding the third loop, we can add another stack of squares per square on top of each other into a cube with connecting lines shown as the green squares that increase by one per cube.
+This adds a new square, similar to how we have two lines that make our square using two loops.
+Adding the third loop, we can add another stack of squares per square on top of each other into a cube.

 <br /><br />